scizzorz/slag-mask/nan.md

 I haven't quite decided yet, but I'm leaning towards using the [ordered-float](https://rust-bio.github.io/rust-bio/ordered_float/struct.OrderedFloat.html) crate, which contradicts the IEEE standard and adds the reflexive property back into `NaN`s.
-This would provide similar behavior to JS regarding `NaN`, but would avoid some of the nasty consequences of stringifying all keys.
+This would provide intuitive behavior like JS, but would avoid some of the nasty consequences of stringifying all keys.